 This results from the reach of Ancient Greek influence and power, which directly influenced even the Romans, extending far beyond that of any other ancient empire into western culture.

 Despite the dominance of the Greeks their character types can be seen across other cultures.

 Ares, the protector of Greek culture for example, shares much in common with the Egyptian Sun God Ra and the Norse God Thor.

-This makes it hard to argue which of the cultures actually was the primary instigator of these character archetypes, but it can certainly be said that those of Greek culture are the most recognised and have become most influential through figures such as Carl Jung.
+This makes it hard to argue which of the cultures actually was the primary instigator of these character archetypes, but it can certainly be said that those of Greek culture are the most recognized and have become most influential through figures such as Carl Jung.

 Further reading: 11 Best Carl Jung Books, Essays & Publications to Read